The Company @ MC3, led by Artistic Director Mattie Fenton, is MC3’s acclaimed resident dance ensemble.

-The Company @ MC3 is an ensemble of seven professional dancers, all of whom began training within the AACPS Honors Dance Program and went on to pursue undergraduate and graduate degrees in dance performance, dance education and arts administration.
+The Company @ MC3 is an ensemble of six professional dancers, all of whom began training within the AACPS Honors Dance Program and went on to pursue undergraduate and graduate degrees in dance performance, dance education and arts administration.
 The Company works in collaboration with MC3 staff and board members to create stories through dynamic movement that align with the overall mission, values and goals of MC3.

 “Anne Arundel County offers extensive dance education support to students, but after graduation from high school and even college, there are limited opportunities in our County to perform as a professional artist.
-We aim to inspire the next generation of young dancers and challenge them to think bigger about what is possible.” – Jemma Lehner, The Company @ MC3 Artistic Director
+We aim to inspire the next generation of young dancers and challenge them to think bigger about what is possible.” – Jemma Lehner, The Company @ MC3 Former Artistic Director.

 The Company @ MC3 aims to celebrate the diversity of its dancers, while erasing the barriers established by racism, sexism, homophobia, classism, gender bias, ableism, ageism, and xenophobia.
 Discrimination of any type impedes the progress of our community.
 We aim to create a place of inclusion, equity, and integrity that nurtures the new generation of dance professionals.